fnproject/docs/fn/develop/running-fn-client-windows.md

 # How-to: Run Fn client on Windows and connect to a remote Fn server
-You can run the Fn client on Windows 10 Professional and connect to a remote Fn server.
+You can run the Fn client on Windows 10 and connect to a remote Fn server.
 This document provides the steps to make that happen.

 ## Fn System Requirements
-To install Fn on Windows, you need the following software:
+To install Fn on Windows, you need the following software/hardware:

-* Windows 10 Professional 64 bit Enterprise, or Education (Build 15063 or later)
+* Windows 10 64-bit: Pro 2004 (build 19041) or higher, or Enterprise or Education 1909 (build 18363) or higher.
-    * This is a requirement for Docker
+    * This is a requirement for Docker.
-* Docker Desktop for Windows (2.1.0.1 +)
+* Docker Desktop for Windows (3.3.3 +)
 * Microsoft Hyper-V and Containers support installed

 Links to the get all this installed are provided below.